Evidence of the entanglement constraint on wave-particle duality using the IBM Q quantum computer: Conclusion

 \

 Finally, such experiments with the superconducting qubits of the IBM Q quantum computer could be extended in different fundamental directions.
-First it would be interesting to test a generalization of the Jakob-Bergou relation derived for non-orthogonal alternatives in a similar interference and which-state information experiments for two qubits: \be V^2+D^2+U^2+\mathscr{C}^2 = 1 \, . \ee Here $\mathscr{C}$ remains the only purely bipartite quantity as before, but $V,D$ would become the non-orthogonal counterparts of visibility and distinguishability, and $U$ would be a new single qubit quantity involving the overlap of non-orthogonal markers.
-Second, we are also interested in the dynamical evolution of these relations under decoherence, which is inevitable in a quantum computer.
-For the resulting mixed states it is well-known that Eqs.~(\ref{eq:jakob_bergou_relation}) and (\ref{eq:fonseca_relation}) become undersaturated inequalities (LHS\,$<1$), but more interestingly the evolution of $\mathscr{C}$ can be surprising, leading for example to entanglement sudden death \cite{Almeida2007}, and one may wonder about the comparative evolution of each term.
-Third, one expects that multipartite quantum states which are presently realized on IBM Q quantum computers \cite{doi:10.1002/qute.201970031}, and which are essential for applications in quantum information, also possess rich entanglement-separability duality relations of their own, which are of fundamental interest.
+First it would be interesting to test a generalization of the Jakob-Bergou relation derived for non-orthogonal alternatives using POVM's in a similar interference and which-state information experiments for two qubits\,\cite{Fonseca2014}: \be V^2+P^2+U^2+\mathscr{C}^2 = 1 \, . \ee Here $\mathscr{C}$ remains the only purely bipartite quantity as before, but $V,P$ would become the non-orthogonal counterparts of visibility and predictability, and $U$ would be a new single qubit quantity involving the overlap of non-orthogonal markers.
+Second, the test of generalized triality relation to higher-dimensional systems like qudits (c.f.\,\cite{PhysRevA.76.052107}, \,\cite{Wu2020} and references therein), or even more interestingly to continuous variable systems, would also be one of the next steps (note that qudits would be emulated by collections of qubits on IBMQ).
+Third, we are also interested in the dynamical evolution of these relations under decoherence, which is inevitable in a quantum computer.
+For the resulting mixed states it is well-known that Eqs.\,(\ref{eq:jakob_bergou_relation}) and (\ref{eq:fonseca_relation}) become undersaturated inequalities (LHS\,$<1$), but more interestingly the evolution of $\mathscr{C}$ can be surprising, leading for example to entanglement sudden death\,\cite{Almeida2007}, and one may wonder about the comparative evolution of each term.
+Fourth, one expects that multipartite quantum states which are presently realized on IBM Q quantum computers\,\cite{doi:10.1002/qute.201970031}, and which are essential for applications in quantum information, also possess rich entanglement-separability duality relations of their own, which are of fundamental interest.